 - Detox diets: These treatments are meant to rid your body of toxins.
 They involve cutting out certain foods or fasting.
 That means going for periods without eating.
 This can be dangerous for people with some chronic conditions, like diabetes.
 If you’re on the diet for a long time, you run the risk of not getting enough vital nutrients.

 Tell your doctor if you’re thinking about trying naturopathy.
 They can make sure the treatments are safe and don’t interact with any other drugs you’re taking.
 You shouldn’t stop or delay your conventional medical care because of naturopathic medicine.

 Who Can Use It?

 It may be an option for people who might not find relief for their chronic illness through traditional medicine.

-In many cases, you can use both conventional and naturopathic medicine to treat an illness.
+In some cases, you can use both conventional and naturopathic medicine to treat an illness.
 For example, naturopathic remedies may help ease the side effects of chemotherapy.
 But remember to tell your regular doctor about any naturopathic treatments you’re on.
 And, you should tell your naturopathic doctor about your conventional medications.
 That way, both providers can work as a team for your health.